Optimal Transport Model Distributional Robustness: Experiments

 \subsection{Experiment Setting on Ensemble Models}

-For experiments in Table 3 in the main paper, we followed the same data processing and model training procedures as in Table 1.
-We employed an ensemble approach by combining multiple models and evaluating the scores based on the average prediction.
+For experiments in Table \ref{tab:ex-ensemble} in the main paper, we follow the same data processing and model training procedures as in Table \ref{tab:exp-1model}.
+We employ an ensemble approach by combining multiple models and evaluating the scores based on the average prediction.
 This average prediction was obtained by aggregating the softmax predictions from all the base classifiers.
-Moreover, to ensure reliable uncertainty estimation, we employed calibrated uncertainty scores (Brier, NLL, ECE, and AAC).
-To avoid potential calibration errors that can be addressed through simple temperature scaling, as suggested in \cite{Ashukha2020Pitfalls}, we calibrated the uncertainty scores at the optimal temperature.
-Notably, for the ECE score, we used 15 bins to accurately evaluate the calibration performance.
+Moreover, to ensure reliable uncertainty estimation, we employ calibrated uncertainty scores (Brier, NLL, ECE, and AAC).
+To avoid potential calibration errors that can be addressed through simple temperature scaling, as suggested in \cite{Ashukha2020Pitfalls}, we calibrate the uncertainty scores at the optimal temperature.
+Note that we use 15 bins for the ECE score to accurately evaluate the calibration performance.